 Significantly, the above results cannot be explained in terms of the placebo.
 First of all, there is no placebo model for the population shift above norms as seen in Figure 3.
 Secondly, it must be recognized that the neurofeedback training was effectively covert.
 Trainees were unaware of what signal they were training on, and many were unaware that they were training their brains at all, at least until they experienced the effects on their physiological state.
-Yet others were resolutely skeptical until they had to come to terms with their own responsiveness to the signal.
-Hence there was no cognitive or volitional aspect of the training process that could have mobilized the placebo response.
+Hence there was no cognitive or volitional aspect of the training process that would have mobilized the placebo response.
 There was no signal with which they could usefully engage even if that had been their intention.
 Third, the desired training effects were only available at the optimum response frequency, the ORF.
 That kind of specificity rules out the placebo model.
 Fourth, since the ORF is not known at the outset, the effects of the initial training may not accord with the desired objectives of the training, and may even be contrary to the expectations of the client.
-This constitutes an argument against the placebo-as-wishfulfillment being responsible for the effects.
+This constitutes an argument against the placebo-as-wish-fulfillment being responsible for the effects.